← Back to Stories

 Sydney Morning Herald

-• Abdo recently met with UK counterparts to strengthen the NRL’s international presence, including discussions in both England and Australia.
+• Abdo met with UK rugby league counterparts to strengthen the code internationally.

-• The NRL posted record financial and attendance figures under Abdo’s leadership (exact figures not specified).
+• The NRL posted record crowds and TV ratings under Abdo’s leadership.

 Source Articles